-The Lead Teacher will ensure that all members of staff are aware of the school's planned emergency procedures in the event of medical needs.
+The Head teacher will ensure that all members of staff are aware of the school's planned emergency procedures in the event of medical needs.

-15.STAFF MEDICATION
+15. STAFF MEDICATION

-In order to safeguard children from accessing medication whilst at the ISP Polar Re-Start School.
+In order to safeguard children from accessing medication on the school grounds.

-All medication must be stored within the medicine cabinet in Lead Teacher office.
-All medication including over the counter drugs such as paracetamol should not be taken into classrooms.
-Should a staff member require privacy to administer e.g insulin etc, then permission should be sought from Lead Teacher to use the first aid/medical room.
+All medication must be stored within the medicine cabinet via reception.
+All medication including over the counter drugs such as paracetamol should not be taken into school classrooms.
+Should a staff member require privacy to administer e.g insulin etc, then permission should be sought from Head Teacher to use the first aid room.